HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Experimental results

 \subsection{Keypoint and depth results}

 We utilize HandsOff to generate \textit{continuous} valued labels for keypoints and depth tasks.
 As seen in Tab.~\ref{tab:results_kp_depth}, we demonstrate strong empirical performance in generating both keypoints and depth maps.
-For keypoints, we report the Percentage of Correct Keypoints (PCK) for different threshold values $\alpha$, denoted PCK-$\alpha$.
+To synthesize keypoints, we utilize the keypoint heatmap regression frramework, where our label generator is asked to output a continuous-valued spatial heatmap for each keypoint.
+See Appendix~\ref{sec:exp_setup:keypoint} for a detailed explanation of keypoint regression.
+For downstream task performance, we report the Percentage of Correct Keypoints (PCK) for different threshold values $\alpha$, denoted PCK-$\alpha$.
 For a keypoint to be predicted correctly, the estimate must be no further from the true keypoint than $\alpha \cdot \max\{h, w\}$, where $h$ and $w$ are the height and width of the minimum size bounding box that contains all of the keypoints.
 We note that even for small $\alpha$ (i.e., $\alpha = 0.02)$, HandsOff is able to correctly predict 2.4$\times$ and $1.5\times$ more keypoints than the transfer learning baseline in the face and full-body human pose domains, respectively.
 This implies that HandsOff is able to predict keypoints up to an extremely tight radius of the original keypoint location compared to other methods.